 International students are welcome to apply to Mount Aloysius College for both the fall and spring semesters.
 International students are responsible for following the same procedures as all freshmen or transfer students.
 The following is a list of what must be supplied or completed when applying to Mount Aloysius College as an international student.

-- Submit a completed Application for Admissions with a non-refundable $30 fee, payable only
+- Submit a completed Application for Admissions with a non-refundable, one-time $30 fee.

-- A TOEFL score is required as part of the application for an individual whose native language is
+- A TOEFL, IELTS, or Duolingo English test score is required as part of the application for an individual whose native language is not English.

-- All international students who are age 23 or younger must complete the SAT or ACT and send
+- International students who are age 23 or younger may have to complete the SAT or ACT test for

 - Courses from international colleges and universities will be considered for transfer credit on a